input-output-hk/partner-chains/docs/intro.md

 candidate.
 The wizard will prompt users to select a UTXO which is going to be consumed in the registration process that follows.

-After selecting a UTXO the wizard will print a `register2` wizard command invocation for generating signatures.
+After selecting a UTXO the wizard will print a `register2` wizard command for generating signatures.
 This command should be executed on an offline machine to ensure that the Cardano `cold.skey` (which will be required) is not exposed to the internet.